 Our Additional Learning Support (ALS) team offers support to all students with disabilities and learning difficulties across all centres.

 After an initial Needs Assessment we will work with you in identifying a support package that will complement your work in the classroom.
 All our tutors are qualified and understand the barriers that many of you may have in achieving your full potential.

 How do I start the process?

 We like to get your support in place as early as possible once your course begins; this increases your chances of success.
-You can ask your tutor to refer you to ALS, refer yourself by emailing us at email@example.com or call into the centre where you are studying and ask to speak to the ALS team.
+You can ask your tutor to refer you to ALS, refer yourself by completing the learning support referral form or visiting the centre where you are studying to pick up a referral form from the Reception.

 We encourage you come in for a Needs Assessment even if you are not sure if you have a disability or learning difficulty.
 It is our job to establish if you have a support need and if you do, decide what course of action is required.
 The Needs Assessment lasts around 45 minutes and is totally confidential.

 Adjustments in class

 Some students may require adjustments in class and the Learning Support Coordinator in your centre will work with your tutor to ensure they understand your requirements and how to implement them.
 This may also involve some adaptive equipment being used in class and this will be discussed during your Needs Assessment.

 Ongoing support during your course

 We naturally want to make sure that as many eligible students as possible access our service so we require you to commit to any support package and meet our attendance criteria and this will be set out to you before the support starts.